remiscarlet/mmd-foo/code/README.md

 idk, random stuff.
 Fucking with VMD content parsing.

 ## Other Tool Ideas
+- VMD parser:
+    - Parsing the content could be written as a state machine???
+This might make things more straight forward
 - Long shot.
 Custom read minecraft world data and custom render it in unity/blender/etc and export to mmd to use as stage.
 Eg, with Remi and SDM.
 	- World data parser
 		- `pip install NBT` or `DonoA/PyAnvilEditor`(No pip?) for parsing the data